psaunders88/ConsoleExample/README.md

 #todo
 1. Create factory for math classes
+2. Create Math manager class for performing actual math operations
-2. Create Command for using math classes on the CLI
+3. Create Command for using math classes on the CLI